Elu-toasty/discord-bot-guide/source/docs/py/s1/installings/ie.md

 ---
-id: doc-py
+id: doc-py-deps
-title: What to know
+sidebar_label: What to install
+title: Setup
 ---

 ---